rmzetti/hover-exec/test/basic_tests.md

 > ***hello world***
 ```

 and the file accessed via `last result` will also show 'hello world'.
-Hovering  over the first or last linne of the output block will show ttwo options, `delete output` or `output to text`.
+Hovering  over the first or last line of the output block will show two options, `delete output` and `output to text`.
 The last option simply removes the code block triple backtick lines, leaving the contents as markdown text:

 > ***hello world***